Super-critical accretion of medium-weight seed black holes in gaseous proto-galactic nuclei: Acknowledgements

 \section{Acknowledgements}

+We thank the reviewer, Alessandro Lupi, for his insightful and constructive comments, which helped to largely improve the quality of the paper.
 F.S., R.S., and R.V. acknowledge support from the Amaldi Research Center funded by the MIUR program ``Dipartimento di Eccellenza'' (CUP:B81I18001170001) and from the INFN TEONGRAV specific initiative, and the networking support by the COST Action CA16104.
 F.S. thanks the University of Zurich for the kind support and hospitality.